Cheapest non-owner car insurance companies in Idaho

 Average cost of non-owner car insurance in Idaho

-The average cost of non-owner car insurance in Idaho is $187, but rates may vary based on factors such as your driving record, age, and coverage level.
+The average cost of non-owner car insurance in Idaho is $187, but your rate may differ depending on your driving record, age and the coverage you choose.

 Non-owner car insurance in Idaho by age and gender